Background pattern

 • Medicines for seizures or tremors (phenytoin).

-Utefos with food and drink
+Taking Utefos with food and drink

-Pregnancy, breastfeeding and fertility
+Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machines
+Driving and using machines

 This medicine contains lactose.
-If your doctor has told you that you have an intolerance to certain sugars, consult with him before taking this medicine.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

-3. How to Take Utefos
+3. How to take Utefos

-Follow exactly the administration instructions of this medication as indicated by your doctor.
+Follow exactly the administration instructions of this medicine indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

 The recommended dose is: